dereuromark/cakephp-ide-helper/docs/Illuminator.md

 Your entities expose their fields either via get()/set() or as class properties.
 Especially when using them through methods, you will have no typehinting/autocomplete on those magic strings.
 In these cases, having class constants is the solution.
-This task will add those based on the defined property annotations in the doc block as well as the declared virtual properties:
+This task will add those based on the defined property annotations in the doc block:
 ```php
 /**
  * @property int $id